A Difficult Decision to Make:

 Factors that relate to prisoner exchange itself:

-- What support making a prisoner exchange deal?
+- What supports making a prisoner exchange deal?

-- What factors that weaken the argument for a prisoner exchange deal?
+- What factors weaken the argument for a prisoner exchange deal?

 Factors that may impact or come as a result of the prisoner exchange:

 - What positive effects could result from a prisoner exchange deal?

 - What are some of the negative implications of a prisoner exchange deal?

 - If you considered an opinion that was not your own, do you feel that you understand that position more?
 How?